 We found 8 family medicine practitioners who accept Medicaid near Little Falls, NY.

-Dr. Douglas Haas works as a family practitioner in Dolgeville, NY.
-On average, patients gave him a rating of 5.0 stars out of 5.
+Dr. Douglas Haas is a family practitioner.
+Patients gave Dr. Haas an average rating of 5.0 stars out of 5.
 He is an in-network provider for several insurance carriers, including Child Health Plus, Family Health Plus, and Medicaid.
-Dr. Haas is a graduate of Philadelphia College of Osteopathic Medicine.
-Dr. Haas's practice is open to new patients.
+He is a graduate of Philadelphia College of Osteopathic Medicine.
+He welcomes new patients.

 Conditions / Treatments

 Medicare Patient Ethnicity

 Years Since Graduation

 Currently in medical care in the United States, there are four main primary care specialties: family medicine, internal medicine, pediatrics, and geriatrics.
 Internal medicine is primary care for adults, pediatrics is primary care for children and infants, and geriatrics is primary care for seniors.
 Family medicine, the broadest specialty, is primary care for all ages.